mvaki/innomedup/README.md

 #define FIREBASE_PROJECT_ID "askForProjectID"

+float loadCellCalibration=21.4;

+int zeroFactor=491461;

-Step 7.
+Step 9.
 Upload to your ESP32

-Step 8.
+Step 10.
 Everytime the ESP32 is powered on it should display on the OLED its MAC address.
 Please note it

-Step 9.
+Step 11.
 If you havent set up the ESP32 it should automatically create a wifi network named INNOMED-UP.
 The password is upcycle!
 Use a smartphone or a computer to connect to the network, open a browser and type the address 192.168.4.1.
 The following page should be displayed.

 <img src="https://user-images.githubusercontent.com/37118897/153802616-93ade98d-1aa2-4c42-b077-749abd6f4c40.jpg" width="200">

+SSID and password are the specs of the WiFi you want the ESP32 to connect to.
+Check interval: The time (in minutes) between checking if the bin is Full.
+Longer time intervals consume less energy.

+Status interval: The device will upload some data and declare its presence in the time (in minutes) specified here.
+Longer time intervals consume less energy.

+Country GMT: Your local Greenwich Mean Time

+Sleep on Low Battery: Use only for PCB and MINI PCB versions.
+Set to 1 if you want your device to enter low power mode if the battery is at a critical level.
+This helps extend the life of your battery.

+debug: use only to troubleshoot a device.
+Requires connection with a computer.

 After settiing it up the device will restart.
 If you want to repeat the setup hold the button connected on pin 26 for 5 seconds.
 This will delete all saved settings including the network SSID and pass.

-Step 10.
-If everything is setup correctly your ESP should upload its data on Firebase.
+Step 12.
+If everything is setup correctly your ESP32 should upload its data on Firebase.
 It is possible to send a notification email to the manager of the bin.
-To do so please send an email to innomedupgrc@gmail.com with the MAC of the ESP and the recipient email.
+To do so please send an email to innomedupgrc@gmail.com with the MAC of the ESP32 and the recipient email.

 ie 84:CC:A8:5C:C7:04 recipientemail@gmail.com.